 #4 Osprey Aura 50 – Best For Backpacking (Women)

-The ladies-specific Osprey Aura is the best travel backpack for women.
+The ladies-specific Osprey Aura is the best travel backpack for the female form.
 This is a high-quality backpack for women traveling on epic short or long haul adventures.
 Osprey as a brand are awesome and they guarantee to last many adventures!
 Seriously, all Osprey travel bags come with a lifetime guarantee making them undeniably the best value backpacks.

 With the unique built-in Anti-Gravity suspension system, this bag is designed to carry up to 40lbs without the carrier even noticing!
 Meaning this travel backpack is stable, strong and can carry the weight without you having to suffer for it!
 If you’re a lady hitting the road, this is the travel backpack I recommend.